 The RSPCA was called to Bolton Brick Pond in Bolton-upon-Dearne after the incident happened at around 8.30am on Saturday (25 April).

 RSPCA Animal Collection Officer Katie Hetherington, who attended, said: “The swan’s injuries were horrific, he had a very badly … Continue reading…

 An injured swan who was spotted wobbling around and unable to stand properly has been rescued in Spalding, Lincolnshire.

 The RSPCA was called by a concerned animal-lover after they came across the swan at around 5.30pm on Tuesday (14 April) and RSPCA Animal Collection Officer Donna Smith went straight to the location on Two Plank Lane.

 The swan was on the towpath beside the river when Donna got there.

 She said: “The swan didn’t move off when I … Continue reading…

-The RSPCA is appealing for information after a Lurcher cross was found abandoned in Burnley with ‘horrific’ injuries consistent with having been used for hunting.
+The RSPCA is appealing for information after a puppy was rescued with injuries thought to have been caused by being beaten.